ichiwa/gulp-unite-json/README.md

 # gulp-unite-json
 > union-all-json plugin for [gulp](https://github.com/wearefractal/gulp)

-This will unite json files like UNION ALL of SQL.
+This will unite json files.
+If key is duplicated in the json united, throw error.

 ## Usage